tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 ## Abstract

-Premature deaths related to indoor air pollution data, largely from the combustion of bio fuels like wood and coal, is a leading cause of death for many middle- and lower- income countries around the globe, with major health implications for even the developed parts of the world.
-This analysis aims to assess and infer the impacts of geographic features and economic/political factors related to the percent of premature deaths caused by indoor air pollution countries across the globe.
-This data has been collected for almost three decades (1990-2019) and will be utilized in this analysis, along with a somewhat smaller dataset for some tests, to infer two important characteristics that may offer insight into the cause of inadequate/unsafe indoor conditions.
-Impact of GDP as a determinant of access to clean fuel alternatives and healthcare is expected to be the significant, if not most correlated factor of premature deaths from indoor air pollution.
-Secondly, this analysis will interpret the regional differences contribute to the average premature deaths in that geographic group.
+This research paper investigates the impact of indoor air pollution on premature deaths and its correlation with factors such as GDP, population size, and region.
+The paper highlights indoor air pollution's significant risk to public health, particularly in low-income countries, and the need for targeted interventions to address the issue.
+The analysis finds that regional factors are crucial in determining indoor air pollution prevalence and associated health risks.
+While economic development can help reduce indoor air pollution, it can also create new sources of pollution.
+The analysis emphasizes the need for a nuanced understanding of the issue and further research to develop effective policies and interventions.

 ------------------------------------------------------------------------

 ## Introduction

 Since the earliest days of thinking about the dangers associated with pollution in the air, much of the conversation has been focused on the risks associated with our infrastructure --vehicles, energy, and manufacturing at the forefront.
 More recently, it has become apparent that we are also in need of considering the risks associated with out indoor air pollutants, which is now understood to be a source of premature deaths worthy of concern.
-Access to clean energy for households is one of the major challenges facing developing countries around the globe, with an estimated 3 billion impacted by the effects of indoor pollution and 4.3 of them suffering premature deaths in 2012 alone (Air quality and health, 2014) .
-The World Health Organization estimates that "Almost half of all deaths due to lower respiratory infection among children under 5 years of age are caused by inhaling particulate matter (soot) from household air pollution." and also estimates that as much as 90% of the premature deaths related to indoor, or household air pollution are found in middle- or low- income countries (Air quality and health, 2014), a fact that may suggest several disparities such as access to healthcare, clean energy, and regulatory protections for what can be installed in residential homes.
+Access to clean energy for households is one of the major challenges facing developing countries around the globe, with an estimated 3 billion impacted by the effects of indoor pollution and 4.3 of them suffering premature deaths in 2012 alone [@air-quality-and-health-2014] .
+The World Health Organization estimates that "Almost half of all deaths due to lower respiratory infection among children under 5 years of age are caused by inhaling particulate matter (soot) from household air pollution." and also estimates that as much as 90% of the premature deaths related to indoor, or household air pollution are found in middle- or low- income countries [@air-quality-and-health-2014] , a fact that may suggest several disparities such as access to healthcare, clean energy, and regulatory protections for what can be installed in residential homes.

 -   Indoor air pollutants can become well over 100x more concentrated in large, poorly ventilated indoor spaces both public and private.
-Moreover it has been documented that people living in developed regions spend 80-90% of our lives indoors which suggests significant prolonged exposure, even in high-income countries (González-Martín et al., 2021).
+Moreover it has been documented that people living in developed regions spend 80-90% of our lives indoors which suggests significant prolonged exposure, even in high-income countries [@gonzalez-martin-2021].
 While "indoor pollutants" represents a wide range of potential pollutants, some like those generated from combustion of bio fuels have particularly dangerous health implications when burned indoors.

--   WHO considered Sub-Saharan Africa to be the most significantly impacted by the combined affects of rapid population growth with relatively poor economies, and even worse access to clean energy technologies (Air quality and health, 2014).
+-   WHO considered Sub-Saharan Africa to be the most significantly impacted by the combined affects of rapid population growth with relatively poor economies, and even worse access to clean energy technologies [@air-quality-and-health-2014].

--   Some reports suggest as much as three billion individuals are impacted by toxic indoor air pollutants every day, with as many as 4 million deaths yearly being attributed to IAP exposure (Gordon et al., 2014)
+-   Some reports suggest as much as three billion individuals are impacted by toxic indoor air pollutants every day, with as many as 4 million deaths yearly being attributed to IAP exposure [@gordon-2014]

 ## Defining Indoor Air Pollutants